 Hello and welcome to SFU Library!

-The Library is open to Aboriginal students, faculty and staff, and visitors.
+The Library is open to Indigenous students, faculty and staff, and visitors.
 For more information on getting started at the Library (e.g., getting your library card, checking out books, interlibrary loans), please refer to our Services for Undergraduate Students, Research Commons (services for graduate students), and Services for Mature Students guides.

 Some print materials may be accessed via the library's Telebook service.
 Telebook service provides delivery of print material such as library books and journal articles to eligible students who are not readily able to visit the library and check out materials themselves.

-Aboriginal students eligible for Telebook services include:
+Indigenous students eligible for Telebook services include:

 - those SFU or Thompson Rivers University Open Learning TRU-OL students enrolled in an SFU distance education course,